psliwa/PHPPdf/README.markdown

 Header and footer has to have directly setted height.
 This height is pooled with page top and bottom margins.
 Workspace is page size reduced by page margins and placeholders (footer and header) height.

-In header and footer is special tab "page-info".
-It display current page information is configurable format.
+In header and footer is special tag "page-info".
+It displays current page information in configurable format.
 This element works only with dynamic-page, not single pages.
-This tah has some attributes, the most important is "format".
+This tag has some attributes, the most important is "format".

     <!-- ... -->
         <header>